nationalarchives/ds-caselaw-marklogic/README.md

 ### 4. (Optional) Populate test fixtures in the local database

-To load test fixtures, run `development_scripts/populate_from_caselaw.py`.
+To load test fixtures, if you have `python3` installed you can run `development_scripts/populate_from_caselaw.py`.
 This will load a variety of documents.

+You will first need to install the python dependencies for this script manually or by installing the poetry env and and deps via

+`poetry install` as long as you have `poetry` installed on your sysren.

 There are also other ways other importing data as detailed further down the readme but haven't been tested for a while.